nwong25/RecipeQuote/README.md

-# Recipe Quote - See How Much You Before Committing to a Recipe
+# Recipe Quote - See How Much It'll Cost You Before Committing to a Recipe

 An early stage prototype of an application that will estimate the initial cost of ingredients for recipes.